 The Catholic Worker Movement was founded in 1933 by Dorothy Day and Peter Maurin with a vision for implementing the Gospels and Catholic social teaching.
 Guided by the principles of Communitarianism and Personalism, Catholic Workers are committed to serving those who are on the margins of society.
 We are devoted to working towards decentralized societies, a green revolution, manual labor, voluntary poverty, and nonviolence along with opposition of all war efforts.

-Our Lady of the Road also hosts the Common Goods Cooperative Grocery, which holds monthly educational films and discussions, and market nights every other Wednesday, 6:00 to 7:30 pm.
+Our Lady of the Road also hosts the Common Goods Cooperative Grocery, which hosts monthly educational films and discussions, and market nights.
 Local produce and organic bulk goods are made available to members at affordable prices.

 In addition, Our Lady of the Road is home to Peace Bees honey, training people in need of a second chance in the skills of beekeeping and selling the sweet product at the Co-op, as well as several other venues in South Bend.

 Catholic Peace Fellowship is also based at Our Lady of the Road and offers accompaniment to members of the military and veterans who are experiencing the traumatic effects of war, including moral injury.

 Our Lady of the Road is developing a woodworking shop to be available for skills training and eventually the production of handcrafted work that will help sustain our community.